Real-Time Uncertainty Estimation in Computer Vision via Uncertainty-Aware Distribution Distillation: Introduction

-Inspired by the recent success of knowledge distillation\cite{hinton2015distilling}, prior work \cite{bulo2016dropout} has explored the idea of distilling the knowledge from MC dropout samples from a teacher model into a student network (Dropout Distillation or DD) in order to eliminate the expensive dropout sampling at the test-time.
+In order to eliminate the expensive dropout sampling at the test-time, prior work \cite{bulo2016dropout} has explored distilling knowledge from MC dropout samples of a teacher model into a student network (Dropout Distillation or DD).
 Nevertheless, DD has several limitations.
-Specifically, the student model only learns from the predictive means of the dropout teacher model.
-As such, the dispersion of the teacher's prediction, which entails important uncertainty information associated with the predictions~\cite{malinin2018predictive}, is completely neglected in their approach.
-In addition, in the context of regression tasks, no uncertainty information can be obtained from the student network.
-These limitations not only lead to sub-optimal student performance, but also severely limit its applicability in computer vision tasks, where most of the problems consist of both regression and classification.

-\textbf{Contributions.} In this paper, we propose a novel knowledge distillation framework to directly approximate the predictive distribution produced by a dropout teacher with a parametric distribution instead of learning only the mean prediction of the teacher.
-At test time, the parameters of the distribution are output by a single deterministic student network to obtain reliable uncertainty estimates.
-To further enhance the richness of uncertainty estimates, we propose to incorporate both epistemic and aleatoric uncertainty into our distillation framework with little extra computation.
+Specifically, the student model only learns from the predictive means of the dropout teacher model, and the dispersion of the teacher's prediction which entails important uncertainty information associated with the predictions~\cite{malinin2018predictive}, is completely neglected in their approach.
+To address the problem, in this paper, we propose an easy-to-optimize, generally applicable distillation framework for fast, sample-free uncertainty estimation.
+Specifically, we approximate the entire predictive distribution produced by a MC-dropout teacher with flexible parametric distributions.
+At test time, the parameters of the distribution are output by a single deterministic student network to obtain reliable uncertainty estimates in one forward pass.
+In addition, we show that our method can distill both epistemic and aleatoric uncertainty with little extra computation.

-We empirically examine the effectiveness of the proposed method on both regression and classification tasks.
-For regression, we experiment on monocular depth estimation using NYU DepthV2\cite{SilbermanECCV12} and Kitti\cite{Geiger2013IJRR}.
+We examine the effectiveness of the proposed method on regression and classification with high resolution, real-world datasets.
+For regression, we experiment on monocular depth estimation using NYU Depth V2\cite{SilbermanECCV12} and KITTI\cite{Geiger2013IJRR}.
 For classification, we experiment on semantic segmentation using CamVid\cite{BrostowSFCECCV08} and VOC2012\cite{pascal-voc-2012}.
-Quantitative and qualitative results show the student network produces uncertainty estimates of better quality than those of the teacher model, i.e. MC dropout pre-trained model.
-We also show that the predictive mean and uncertainty obtained with our method are superior to those learned from DD proposed by \cite{bulo2016dropout}.
+In addition to significant faster inference time, quantitative and qualitative results show the student network produces uncertainty estimates of better quality than those of the teacher model, i.e. MC dropout pre-trained model.
+We also demonstrate the predictive mean and uncertainty obtained with our method are superior to those learned from DD\cite{bulo2016dropout}.

-Although our derivations are done with respect to the MC dropout, the proposed method can be easily extended to any other forms of sampling-based uncertainty estimation algorithms.
-In particular, we demonstrate our method can capture both epistemic and aleatoric uncertainty from deep ensembles\cite{lakshminarayanan2017simple}.